 Collection of under co-payment prescription data

 The National Health Act 1953 requires approved suppliers to supply prescription data for items priced below the patient co-payment to us.
-This data provides us with information about medicine use in the community and is a valuable tool for:
+This data gives us information about medicine use in the community and is a valuable tool for:

 - health policy planning